pac4j/pac4j/documentation/docs/clients/saml.md

 ### c) Disable Name Qualifier for format urn:oasis:names:tc:SAML:2.0:nameid-format:entity

 ADFS 3.0 does not accept NameQualifier when using urn:oasis:names:tc:SAML:2.0:nameid-format:entity.
-In SAML2ClientConfiguration you can use setUseNameQualifier to disable the NameQualifier from SAML Request.
+In the `SAML2Configuration`, you can use setUseNameQualifier to disable the NameQualifier from SAML Request.

 # Integration with various IdPs